 Aspen wood is harder than any softwood but relatively softer than most hardwoods.

-According to the Janka hardness scale, the hardness value given for the Aspen wood is 420 lbf (1,868 N) which is a lower hardness rating than most of the hardwoods.
+According to the Janka hardness scale, the hardness value given for the Aspen wood is 420 lbf (1,868 N) which is a lower hardness rating than most hardwoods.

 For example,